wellrestedphp/wellrested/docs/source/router.rst

 Pattern vs. Pattern
 ~~~~~~~~~~~~~~~~~~~

-When multiple pattern routes match a path, the first one that was added to the router will be the one dispatched.
-Be careful to add the specific routes before the general routes.
-For example, say you want to send traffic to two similar looking URIs to different middleware based whether the variables were supplied as numbers or letters—``/dogs/102/132`` should be dispatched to ``$numbers``, while ``/dogs/herding/australian-shepherd`` should be dispatched to ``$letters``.
+When multiple pattern routes match a path, the first one that was added to the router will be the one dispatched. **Be careful to add the specific routes before the general routes.** For example, say you want to send traffic to two similar looking URIs to different handlers based whether the variables were supplied as numbers or letters—``/dogs/102/132`` should be dispatched to ``$numbers``, while ``/dogs/herding/australian-shepherd`` should be dispatched to ``$letters``.

 This will work: